 Laparoscopic sleeve gastrectomy is a recently developed operation to help severely overweight people.
 It involves removing the left side of the stomach and decreasing the capacity of the stomach from about two quarts to a smaller, banana-shaped, organ.
 Early results are promising and may be comparable to gastric bypass and are likely better than the LapBand (adjustable gastric band).

-Obesity surgery has risks.
-Surgery is only for those whose obesity is so severe that their health and life are at risk.
+Weight loss surgery has risks.
+Surgery is only for those whose weight is so severe that their health and life are at risk.

 Anesthesia (Being put to sleep for surgery)

-There is a very small risk of being put to sleep.
+There is a very small risk when being put to sleep.
 The chance of death or injury is about 1 in 100,000.

 The biggest risks are bleeding, infection, and blood clots.
 The risk of death from these is less than 1 in 100.

-- Because of obesity, there is a greater than normal risk of blood clots forming in the legs during surgery.
+- Because of excess weight, there is a greater than normal risk of blood clots forming in the legs during surgery.
 To help with this, you are given blood thinners while you are in the hospital.
 Walking will also decrease your risk of blood clots.